-Nur Izzat Aiman is currently a first year undergraduate reading BSc in Accounting and Finance at the London School of Economics and Political Science.
-This personal statement is part of his successful application to the LSE, City University London, University of Bath, University of Warwick and University of Liverpool for Accounting and Finance.
+This personal statement was part of this student’s successful application to LSE, University of Bath, University of Warwick and Loughborough University for Accounting and Finance.

 DISCLAIMER: The personal statements on this site are strictly meant as a starting point to give an idea of how successful personal statements look like.
 There is no surefire formula to writing good personal statements.
 COLLEGELAH IS STRICTLY AGAINST PLAGIARISM OF ANY KIND.
 UCAS employs a plagiarism check system that checks applicants’ work against other published writing so please DO NOT PLAGIARISE.